About Summer Activities in Chamonix

 Practice your Robin of Sherwood skills in a tranquil alpine setting.
 Beginners can learn from scratch and those with more experience can put their skills to the test with a variety of courses.
 The Coupeau area of Les Houches has a trail running through it equipped with archery courses of varying difficulty.
 Access is free to anyone registered with the FFTA.

 You can bowl in Chamonix in winter or summer at the bowling lanes in Cham Sud.
-A great places to go if you're in a family, a group or to while away rainy days.
+A great place to go if you're in a family, a group or to while away rainy days, it also offers pool tables, table tennis, table football, arcade games and even a small indoor mini-golf course.

 Canoeing / Kayaking

-Catch the latest films and releases in Chamonix on your winter or summer holiday.
-Some cinemas open their doors early on a bad weather day, otherwise you'll find most screenings in the evenings.
-Look out for VOST for English speaking films.
+Catch the latest films and releases on your holiday at the Cinema Vox in Chamonix, located right in the heart of town.
+They sometimes open their doors early on a bad weather day, otherwise, you'll find most screenings in the evenings.
+Look out for VOSTF for English speaking films.

 Also see: Cycling in Chamonix